-Assistant Research Fellow, National Institute for the South China Sea Studies
+Assistant Fellow, National Institute for South China Sea Studies

 At President Xi Jinping’s invitation, President Duterte of the Philippines will visit China this month, as relations warm between the two countries.
 While opposition voices in the Philippines warn of undue Chinese influence, the visit offers both leaders an opportunity to continue to promote economic cooperation, stability and peace.

 The negative consequences of U.S. involvement with Mekong countries are real but limited.
 The U.S. has the potential to continue to fuel tension over issues such as water resources in the region.

 Jun 20, 2019

 The US is stepping up its efforts to involve itself in the South China Sea by dispatching Coast Guard vessels and selling surveillance drones and other arms to Southeast Asian nations — involvement that only serves to destabilize the situation in these disputed waters.